English

 Fellowship & Membership

-• Member of Association of Surgeons of India (ASI)
+• Association of Surgeons of India (ASI)

-• Member of Indian Association of Surgical Gastroenterology (IASG)
+• Indian Association of Surgical Gastroenterology (IASG)

-• Member of Liver transplant society of India (LTSI)
+• Liver Transplant Society of India (LTSI)

 • Overview

-• At Manipal Hospital Old Airport Road, Dr. Amith Sreekanth plays a central role in building advanced HPB and transplant services.
-He contributes to multidisciplinary transplant boards, protocol development, resident training, and quality improvement initiatives.
+• He remains an active member of professional bodies, including the IASG, IHPBA and Liver Transplant Society of India, participating in collaborative research and development of guidelines.
+Adept in evidence-based practice, collaborative teamwork, and patient-centred care, Dr. Amith combines technical excellence with effective communication and professional integrity, striving continually to deliver high-quality surgical care.
+At Manipal Hospitals Old Airport Road, Dr. Amith plays a central role in building advanced HPB and transplant services.
+He contributes to multidisciplinary transplant boards, protocol development and quality improvement initiatives.
 His presence strengthens the hospital’s capacity to manage complex hepatobiliary and transplant cases with consistency and safety.
-For patients and families, he is known for his calm communication style, detailed explanations, and ethical approach.
 He takes time to explain disease processes, treatment options, transplant risks, and long-term care plans in a manner that builds trust and clarity.
-Families seeking the best liver transplant surgeon in Old Airport Road value his balanced approach that combines technical excellence with compassionate care.
+Families seeking a good liver transplant surgeon in Old Airport Road value his balanced approach that combines technical excellence with compassionate care.
+Dr. Amith Sreekanth continues to focus on advancing transplant medicine, improving access to high-quality HPB care and building sustainable transplant programmes at Manipal Hospitals Old Airport Road.
+His clinical practice reflects a commitment to precision, teamwork, and long-term patient outcomes

 • Field of Expertise